Matthew Carmona: Career

 After completing his Master's degree, Carmona began his private practice as an architect and joined a part-time PhD program at University of Nottingham in 1992.
 The focus of his PhD was residential design guidance in England which sparked his fascination with the governance of design.
 Later in 1993, he got a job as a researcher with John Punter, first at the University of Reading and then at the University of Strathclyde.
 Through their research, they co-authored the book, The Design Dimension of Planning.

 In 1995, Carmona came back to the University of Nottingham as a lecturer.
 Inspired by his teaching at the University of Nottingham, he co-authored Public Places Urban Spaces: The Dimensions of Urban Design, which became one of his best known books, now in its third edition.
 In 1998, Carmona completed his Ph.D. and left University of Nottingham to join University College London’s The Bartlett School of Planning.

 In 2003, Carmona was appointed as the Head of The Bartlett School of Planning and led the re-building and expansion of the school, including the re-design of its teaching programs.
 He was promoted to full Professor in 2005.
 In 2008, he became a member of the CABE (Commission for Architecture and the Built Environment) Research Reference Group and served in this role until 2011.
-He is best known for his work in four key areas: on the value of urban design (place value); theorising the governance of design in the public sector (design governance), on London’s streets and public spaces, and for his theory of urban design, The Place-shaping Continuum.
+He is best known for his work in four key areas: on the value of urban design (place value); theorising the governance of design in the public sector (design governance), on high streets and public spaces, and for his theory of urban design, The Place-shaping Continuum.